 First Wireless Baby Monitors

-To date, modifications have been made on wireless baby monitors and as a result they are still very much popular.
-Infant Optics, Vava and Eufy are examples of the most prominent wireless baby monitors.
+To date, modifications have been made to wireless baby monitors and as a result, they are still very much popular.
+Infant Optics, Vava or Eufy are examples of the most prominent wireless baby monitors.
 These devices allow parents to monitor their babies remotely without necessarily needing Wi-Fi.

 First Two-Way Communication Baby Monitors